menu

 Fultonville is a tiny village located in the state of New York.
 With a population of 759 people and just one neighborhood, Fultonville is the 810th largest community in New York.
-Much of the housing stock in Fultonville was built prior to World War II, making it one of the older and more historic villages in the country.
+Fultonville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Fultonville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fultonville is a village of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Fultonville who work in healthcare suport services (14.52%), office and administrative support (13.87%), and management occupations (12.58%).

-A relatively large number of people in Fultonville telecommute to their jobs.
-Overall, about 8.94% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 8.94% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In terms of college education, Fultonville is nearly on par with the US average for all cities of 21.84%: 19.96% of adults 25 and older in Fultonville have a bachelor's degree or advanced degree.
+The education level of Fultonville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.96% of adults 25 and older in Fultonville have a college degree.

 The per capita income in Fultonville in 2022 was $34,240, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $136,960 for a family of four.
 However, Fultonville contains both very wealthy and poor people as well.